djizachy/Osmo-GPS-Controller-Demo/docs/camera_sleep_example.md

 ## Test

-After completing the above code modification, follow the steps below to test:
+After completing the code modifications, follow these steps to test:

-1. Rebuild the project
+1. Rebuild the project.

-2. Write the firmware to the development board via the USB data cable
+2. Flash the firmware to the development board via USB cable.

-3. Long press the BOOT button until a Bluetooth connection is established with the camera (the LED indicator will show the connection status)
+3. Long press the BOOT button until a Bluetooth connection is established with the camera (the LED indicator will show the connection status).

-4. After the connection is successful, click the BOOT button.
-You can observe that the camera enters sleep mode and the display turns off
+4. Once connected, press the BOOT button again, and you should observe the camera entering sleep mode with the display turning off.

-If everything is normal, the camera will successfully enter sleep mode.
-You can confirm the execution status and return code of the command by viewing the serial port log.
+If everything works correctly, the camera will successfully enter sleep mode.
+You can check the serial log to confirm the execution status of the command and the return code.